Welcome to today's edition of the Rush 24-7 podcast.

 He said the Republican Party is becoming an echo of the Democrat Party.

-It's a it's a uh and and we need to be an alternative.
+And we need to be an alternative.

-That was in the Richmond Times dispatch.
+That was in the Richmond Times Dispatch.

-I think this the website, the whole thing, Obama, I think it's worse than anything anybody's willing to admit.
+I think this website, the whole thing, Obama, I think it's worse than anything anybody's willing to admit.

 And I will explain as the program unfolds.